Skip to content

 Why do we need to evaluate different properties?
 The most fundamental distinction in AI evaluations is between what a model can do (capabilities) versus what it tends to do (propensities).
 To understand why this distinction matters, imagine an AI system that is capable of writing malicious code when explicitly directed to do so, but consistently chooses not to do so unless specifically prompted.
 Simply measuring the system's coding capabilities wouldn't tell us about its behavioral tendencies, and vice versa.
 Understanding both aspects is crucial for safety assessment.

-• Propensity evaluations reveal default behavioral patterns
+• Dangerous propensity evaluations tell us which default behavioral patterns might be problematic

-• Control evaluations verify our containment measures
+• Control evaluations verify our containment measures4

 Another thing to remember is that there are various different approaches that we can follow when evaluating for all the above types of properties.
 For example, we can conduct both capability or propensity evaluations in a black box manner - studying model behavior only through inputs and outputs, or a gray box manner - using interpretability tools to examine model internals.
 (Hubinger, 2023).
-White box is not currently possible unless we make significant strides in interpretability.
-These are different design choices in how we structure our evaluations when we are trying to evaluate for the above properties.
+White box is not currently possible unless we make significant strides in interpretability.5 These are different design choices in how we structure our evaluations when we are trying to evaluate for the above properties.

 Enter image alt description

-Figure 5.12: In this chapter, we will mainly talk about AI systems, rather than AI models.
+Figure 5.15: In this chapter, we will mainly talk about AI systems, rather than AI models.
 An AI system comprises an AI model, with its weights and architecture, as well as various other system parameters, including system prompts, prefix prompts, scaffolding prompts, and retrieval, databases (Sharkey, 2024).

 5.2.1 Capability